Florida Gov. Ron DeSantis launches 2024 GOP presidential campaign to challenge Trump

 Despite his lengthy resume, friends and foes alike note that DeSantis struggles to display the campaign-trail charisma and quick-on-your-feet thinking that often defines successful candidates at the national level.
 He has gone to great lengths to avoid unscripted public appearances and media scrutiny while governor, which is difficult, if not impossible, as a presidential contender.

+In an example of his level of media avoidance, his official Twitter account for governor posted a photo shortly after the FEC filing — a bill signing surrounded by dozens of bikers for legislation to help reduce motorcycle accidents in Florida.
+The media was not notified of the event ahead of time.

+Late Wednesday, DeSantis' office announced that he signed a broad election law bill that contains a provision allowing him to run for president without resigning his post as governor, exempting himself from a state rule known as "resign to run."

-Would-be supporters also worry that DeSantis has refused to invest in relationships with party leaders or fellow elected officials, raising questions about his ability to build the coalition he will ultimately need to beat Trump.
-By contrast, the more personable Trump has already scooped up an army of endorsements in key states, including Florida.
+Would-be supporters also worry that DeSantis has refused to invest in relationships with party leaders or fellow elected officials, raising questions about his ability to build the coalition he would ultimately need to beat Trump.
+By contrast, Trump has scooped up an army of endorsements in key states, including Florida.

 The Florida governor sent dozens of immigrants from Texas to Martha's Vineyard off the Massachusetts coast to draw attention to the influx of Latin American immigrants trying to cross the U.S.-Mexico border.
 He signed and then expanded the Parental Rights in Education bill — known by critics as the "Don't Say Gay" law, which bans instruction or classroom discussion of LGBTQ+ issues in Florida public schools for all grades.

-DeSantis also signed a law this year allowing Florida residents to carry a concealed firearm without a permit.
-He pushed new measures that experts warn would weaken press freedoms.
+DeSantis also signed a law this year allowing Florida residents to carry concealed firearms without a permit.
+He pushed new measures that critics warn would weaken press freedoms.
 He also took control of a liberal arts college that he believed was indoctrinating students with leftist ideology.

-The governor’s highest-profile political fight, however, has come against the beloved Florida-based entertainment giant Disney, which publicly opposed his “Don’t Say Gay” law.
+The governor’s highest-profile political fight has come against the Florida-based entertainment giant Disney, which publicly opposed his “Don’t Say Gay” law.
 In retaliation, DeSantis seized control of Disney World’s governing body and installed loyalists who are threatening to take over park planning, among other extraordinary measures.

-DeSantis himself has threatened to build a state prison on park property.
+DeSantis has threatened to build a state prison adjacent to park property.

 The dispute has drawn condemnation from business leaders and his Republican rivals, who said the moves are at odds with small-government conservatism.